Solutions for Flat Artwork

 In some flat art reproduction applications the speed of capture is not critical.
 For example, when digitizing large paintings on canvases the time to handle the artwork will greatly exceed the capture time.
 In other types of flat art reproduction such as a large collection of sketches on paper production speed is critical – both during capture and post-processing.
 DTDCH solutions are able to deliver unsurpassed speed in both categories.

-Our systems capture nearly instantly (e.g. 1/60th sec) and display almost immediately.
+Our systems capture in a fraction of a second and display almost immediately.
 Therefore the capture rate is limited only by the condition of the material and how quickly it can be handled.
 When capturing a large collection of sketches on paper, for instance, it is reasonable to expect capture rates of over 1000 items per hour.

-Capture One CH 8 is ideal for art reproduction and features tools such as Autocrop and AutoDeskew, Multi Crop, LAB Support, Resolution Ruler, Batch Processing, as well as Raw-Stage Quality Control.
+Capture One CH 10 is a modern solution built on the venerable and widely used Capture One software.
+It is designed for cultural heritage workflows, supports all modern operating systems, is frequently updated, and can handle massive numbers of files with ease.
+Checking focus, zooming in on high resolution images, and scrolling through pages for quality control is lightning fast.
+Capture One CH 10 is ideal for art reproduction and features tools such as Autocrop and AutoDeskew, Multi Crop, LAB Support, Resolution Ruler, Batch Processing, as well as Raw-Stage Quality Control.
 These tools enable the automation of tedious post-production tasks that are inherent to the post-processing stage of art reproduction.
 The included Cultural Heritage ICC color profiles also greatly cut down post-processing time by providing excellent color accuracy without the need for time consuming and error prone in-situ profiling.
 The included Color Editor provides rapid fine tuning of color as needed at the raw stage.

 The encyclopedic collections of cultural heritage institutions are rarely homogenous.
 Our systems are versatile, interoperable, and modularly upgradeable to ensure you’re not stuck with a limited tool box.
 They are also flexible in their use, allowing techniques that are impossible on competing systems.